bxguoqi/near-duplicate-code-detector/README.md

+# update the .netCore to 3.1
+# Original Readme：
 # Near-Duplicate Code Detector

 This cross-platform sample tool detects exact and near duplicates of code maintained by the [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/) group in Microsoft Research, Cambridge, UK.
 It has been created for the purpose of deduplicating code corpora for research purposes.